aaron-espi/playwright-saucedemo-automation/README.md

 # Automated Web Testing with Playwright

 This repository demonstrates my **QA and test automation skills** using **Playwright**.
-It is not a real store, but a project created as part of my **internal portfolio** to showcase my ability to write automated tests for web applications.
-The focus is on simulating user scenarios and ensuring the quality and proper functioning of critical system features.
+It is a project created as part of my **internal portfolio** to showcase my ability to write automated tests for web applications.
+The focus of this project is on simulating real-world user scenarios and ensuring the quality and proper functioning of critical system features.
+Although this is not a real store, the project simulates the testing of a sample e-commerce platform (SauceDemo) to validate key functionalities like login, product navigation, and shopping cart management.

----

 ### Software Requirements